 After initial measurement, the Scheme measures investments and derivatives at fair value through profit or loss.
-Subsequent changes in the fair value of those investments are recorded as 'changes in assets measured at fair value' through the income statement.
-Interest earned is recorded in 'interest revenue' according to the terms of the contract.
-Dividend revenue is recorded in 'dividend revenue'.
+Subsequent changes in the fair value of those investments are recorded as 'changes in assets measured at fair value' in the statement of comprehensive income.
+Interest and dividend earned are recorded separately in 'interest revenue' and 'dividend revenue' in the statement of comprehensive income.